artebin/git-sup/README.md

-# git_sup
+# git-sup

-Quick and not-so-dirty bash script to show the status of multiple GIT projects in one command and a concise maneer.
-It is based only on git commands and in particular it parses the output of `git branch`.
+Quick and not-so-dirty bash script to show the status of multiple GIT projects in one command and concise manner.
+It is based on git commands and in particular it parses the output of `git branch`.

 ## Usage

 ~~~
-Usage: git_sup [OPTION]...
+Usage: git-sup [OPTION]...
 [GIT_PROJECT_FOLDER...]
 Show status of GIT projects given in arguments or of all projects found in the current directory when no argument is specified.

   -f PERFORM_GIT_FETCH